lesterlanceBarrera/lesterlanceBarrera/README.md

 - 👋 Hi, I’m @lesterlanceBarrera
 - 👀 I’m interested in Web Development.
 Frontend and Backend
-- 🌱 I’m currently learning ReactJS and NodeJS
+- 🌱 I’m currently learning ReactJS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me , you can send me an email @ lesterlancebarrera@gmail.com